-The business of the Partnership is to enter into Share Purchase Agreements with Resource Issuers in order to acquire Flow-Through Shares and other securities, if any, of Resource Issuers under which agreements such companies will agree to issue Flow-Through Shares and other securities, if any, to the Partnership, incur CEE in carrying out exploration in Canada and renounce the CEE to the Partnership.
+The business of the Partnership is to enter into Share Purchase Agreements with Resource Issuers in order to acquire Flow-Through Shares and other securities, if any, of Resource Issuers under which agreements such companies will agree to issue Flow-Through Shares and other securities, if any, to the Partnership, incur CEE in carrying out exploration in Canada, or primarily in Québec in respect of the Québec Portfolio, and renounce the CEE to the Partnership.
 Excess cash of the Partnership will be invested in High-Quality Money Market Instruments.
 The Partnership Agreement provides that neither the General Partner nor any of its affiliates is required to offer or make available any investment opportunity to the Partnership, subject to its duties to the Partnership, as described under "Organization and Management Details of the Partnership - Conflicts of Interest".